 Ubuntu Desktop Vs Ubuntu Server

-Canonical Ltd.’s Ubuntu, a prominent Linux distribution, comes in two flavors: Ubuntu Desktop and Ubuntu Server.
-While both versions are based on the same basis, they perform different functions and meet different user needs.
-In this post, we’ll compare Ubuntu Desktop with Ubuntu Server to help you make an educated selection based on your individual requirements.
+Canonical Ltd.’s Ubuntu, a prominent Linux distribution, comes in two flavours: Ubuntu Desktop and Ubuntu Server.
+While both versions are based on the same basis, they perform different functions and meet various user needs.
+In this post, we’ll compare Ubuntu Desktop with Ubuntu Server to help you make an educated selection based on your requirements.

 Purpose and Use Cases